davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Test_Cases.md

 -- Check fee_configs updated
 SELECT customer_id, fee_rate,
        (fee_rate * 100) as fee_percentage,
-       effective_from
+       created_at
 FROM lth_pvr.fee_configs
 WHERE customer_id = 12
-ORDER BY effective_from DESC LIMIT 1;
+ORDER BY created_at DESC LIMIT 1;
 -- fee_rate should be 0.075
 ```

 **Pass Criteria:**
-- Database record updated with new rate
+- Database record updated with new rate (0.075)
-- effective_from set to beginning of current month
+- created_at timestamp reflects when update was made
 - Fee will be used in next monthly close

 ---

-### TC4.3: Fee Rate Validation - Invalid Range
+### TC4.3: Fee Rate Validation - Invalid Range ✅ PASS

 **Objective:** Verify fee rate must be between 0% and 100%